Year: Advanced to Candidacy (ABD) - JSPWebsite: https://internetworkmigration.wordpress.com/Biography:

 Calvin Morrill, Stephen Rushin, Mayra Feddersen.
-Forthcoming.
+2014.
 "Mobilization of Law."
 In James D. Wright (ed.), International Encyclopedia of the Social and Behavioral Sciences (2nd edition).
 Oxford, England: Elsevier Limited.

 Plaut, V.C., Tecle, A., & Feddersen, M. 2013.
-A sociocultural analysis of U.S. immigration law and psychology in Tartakovsky, E. (Ed.), Immigration: Policies, Challenges and Impact.
-Hauppuge, NY: NOVA Science Publishers.
+A sociocultural analysis of U.S. immigration law and psychology in Tartakovsky, E. (Ed.), Immigration: Policies, Challenges, and Impact.
+Hauppauge, NY: NOVA Science Publishers.

 Attorney at Law, Diego Portales University (Chile)